-The Parish Council has been actively seeking to have a regular Management Plan implemented for the last three years or more, by way of consultation with landowners, the EA and WSCC.
+The Parish Council has been actively seeking to have a regular Management Plan implemented, by way of consultation with landowners, the EA and WSCC.
 Whilst this has in certain cases resolved some reactive action to localised flooding considered dangerous to traffic it has not succeeded in achieving a longer-term solution.
 The current regular flooding of roads caused by poor or no maintenance of verges and ditches is considered a possible constraint for future development, and this policy seeks to mitigate such potential constraint.